 FREMONT - A CITY ON THE MOVE!

-The position will be filled at either the Assistant Recreation Supervisor or Recreation Supervisor I level, based on the successful candidate’s career experience and knowledge.
+The Community Services Department currently has one vacancy that may be filled at the Assistant Recreation Supervisor, Recreation Supervisor I or II level, depending on work experience and knowledge.

-- Interview, train, schedule, assign work, discipline and exercise functional supervision of seasonal or temporary employees and volunteers
+- Interview, train, schedule, assign work, discipline and exercise functional supervision of seasonal or temporary employees and volunteers.
+Which include, but are not limited to: all lifeguards, leads, maintenance staff, and water-park safety staff

 - Develop and monitor budgets, individual performance plans and marketing plans

-- Prepare reports, flyers memos, letters, and other written materials
+- Prepare drafts for reports, flyers memos, letters, and other written materials

 - Explain and tactfully enforce City and department policies while working with individuals and community groups